schuchert/schuchert.github.io/_posts/2024-04-23-TodayWasLivingInInterestingTimes.md

 and verified a few things about how far we had gotten.
 Then we decided it was time to do a quick planning session.

 ## Plan Plan Plan
-We spent maybe 30 minutes working on a decision tree for the new feature.
+We spent maybe 30 minutes working on a discovery tree for the new feature.
 We deferred several details for later.
 We have an approach to maintain trunk-based development.
 We made several guesses, and then asked for some confirmation.